tonyelhabr/bdb2021/README.md

     `"EPA | Pass Successful?
 N & Same Defender?
 Y"`.
-The former implies that non-man coverage does not have a significant relationship with EPA when the pass is not successful, while the latter result implies that man coverage does not.
+The former implies that non-man coverage does not have a significant relationship with EPA when the pass is not successful, while the latter result implies that man coverage does.

-Let’s go on and break down EPA in an analogous manner, this time basing our t-tests on our second treatment of interest—the type of coverage on the targeted receiver.
+Let’s go on and break down EPA and frequency in an analogous manner, this time basing our t-tests on our second treatment of interest—the type of coverage on the targeted receiver.
 (Note the change in the column headers and `Characteristic` labels.)

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/tab_t_test_epa_has_same_defender_unadjusted.png)